Have you ever told someone you’d pray for them and then forgot?

 5. Devotional + Prayer Journal in One

-Sometimes I get into a rut where I do a lot of Bible study, but don’t have time to prayer.
+Sometimes I get into a rut where I do a lot of Bible study, but don’t have time to pray.
 And other times I spend a lot of time praying, but don’t get to dig into the Bible.

 Here’s what it looks like on the inside: